serg-yalosovetsky/CV/README.md

 ### **Cybersecurity Specialist**
 **Vodafone Ukraine**
 *2018 – 2021*
-- Conducted in-depth API security assessments by performing over 30 simulated attacks to evaluate system robustness and inform new guidelines aligned with OWASP standards.
+- Performed in-depth API security assessments by performing over 30 simulated attacks to evaluate system robustness and inform new guidelines aligned with OWASP standards.
 - Established security protocols based on OWASP Mobile Security and Web App Security Guides, reducing critical incident response times by 40%.
-- Strengthened the organization’s cyber defense strategy by implementing tools such as McAfee Endpoint Security and VMware ONE UEM, protecting sensitive data for over 5,000 daily users.
+- Fortified the organization’s cyber defense strategy by implementing tools such as McAfee Endpoint Security and VMware ONE UEM, protecting sensitive data for over 5,000 daily users.
-- Deployed advanced scanning methods to identify structural flaws, resolving key issues that impacted service delivery for thousands of daily interactions.
+- Implemented advanced scanning methods to identify structural flaws, resolving key issues that impacted service delivery for thousands of daily interactions.
-- Developed a custom captcha system to neutralize DDOS attacks, ensuring uninterrupted service for more than 50,000 daily mobile interactions.
+- Created a custom captcha system to neutralize DDOS attacks, ensuring uninterrupted service for more than 50,000 daily mobile interactions.
 - Automated daily workflows with Bash and VBA scripting, saving over 60 work hours monthly.
-- Led the formulation of business requirements for five major cybersecurity projects, ensuring alignment with strategic goals and enhancing cross-department collaboration.
+- Spearheaded the formulation of business requirements for five major cybersecurity projects, ensuring alignment with strategic goals and enhancing cross-department collaboration.

 ---